 What kinds of volunteering roles are available?

-We have a range of roles which are always open for you to apply, from helping with administration in the central office to working in a drop-in service.
-Find out more here.
+We have a range of roles, from helping with administration in the central office to working in a drop-in service.

 What kind of experience will I get?

 This depends on the role!
-Lots of our volunteers start by working in a drop-in.
+Lots of our volunteers start by working in a drop-in as a Client Engagement Volunteer.
 It is an informal but very important part of the work the service does.
-In the drop-in you would welcome clients in to the service, make them a cup of tea and have a chat.
-This is about becoming a friendly and familiar face for the clients, who are often very scared.
-It is important to build this trust before you take on other kinds of work in the service.
+In the drop-in you would welcome service users in to the service, make them a cup of tea and have a chat.
+This is about becoming a friendly and familiar face for the service users.

 How much time do I have to give?